 Or do they??

-It’s true that we usually don’t need much (er, or we like to think so), but there are tons of little useful objects that make our life on the road much easier (lifesavers, we call them), there’s always a gadget or five we are short of and even when we are not traveling we like to be reminded of it (even though we are constantly thinking about it anyway).
+It’s true that we usually don’t need much (er, or we like to think so), but there are tons of little useful travel accessories that make our life on the road much easier (lifesavers, we call them), there is always a gadget or five we are short of and even when we are not traveling we like to be reminded of it (even though we are constantly thinking about it anyway).

-So here you go, FROM the travelers FOR the travelers – almost 60 ideas for Christmas gifts for every budget (but with the majority of them being under 25$) so you’ll never have to think again what to buy to your beloved vagabond.
+So here you go, FROM the traveler FOR the travelers – over 70 ideas for Christmas gifts for every budget (but with the majority of them being under 25$) so you’ll never have to think again about what to buy for your beloved vagabond.

 CHRISTMAS GIFTS FOR TRAVELERS: TRAVEL PLANNING